maykinmedia/zgw-consumers/docs/quickstart.rst

 .. code-block:: python

-    from zgw_consumers.client build_client
+    from zgw_consumers.client import build_client
     from zgw_consumers.models import Service

     my_service = Service.objects.get(api_root="https://api.example.com/")
     client = build_client(my_service)

+    with client:
+        # The preferred way to use the client is within a context manager
+        client.get("relative/url")

-The resulting client will have certificate and authentication automatically configured from the service values.
+The resulting client will have certificate and authentication automatically configured from the database configuration.

 .. note::

-    By default, ``build_client`` will return an instance of an ``zgw_consumers.nlx.NLXClient``; which will take care of rewriting URLs.
+    By default, ``build_client`` will return an instance of an ``zgw_consumers.nlx.NLXClient``, which will take care of rewriting URLs.
     You can customize this behavior by using the ``client_factory`` argument.

     If you want to customize how configuration is extracted from the ``Service``, you can